lwc-soql-builder/lwc-soql-builder/README.md

 ## How to deploy

 1. Setup proxy.
-You must set `proxy.allowed_origin=http://localhost:3001`
+You must set `proxy.allowed_origin=http://<username>.github.io/lwc-soql-builder`.
 For more information, see [lwc-soql-builder/jsforce-ajax-proxy-cloud-functions](https://github.com/lwc-soql-builder/jsforce-ajax-proxy-cloud-functions)

 2. Build and Deploy by running `FIREBASE_ALIAS=<Firebase project alias> npm run deploy`.
-This will publish files in `dist/` to a gh-pages branch on GitHub
+This will publish files in `dist/` to a gh-pages branch on GitHub.

 3. You can access LWC SOQL Builder with the following URL.
 `http://<username>.github.io/lwc-soql-builder/`